-- d.
+- 9.0 Duties: A substitute is expected to perform in a competent manner all of the regular instructional duties of the absent teacher and other duties reasonably assigned by the principal.
+Failure to satisfactorily perform these duties may result in an Inadequate Service Report.
+Instructional and other duties and responsibilities include, but are not limited to: - a.
+Arrival at school on time (substitutes should be ready to leave home immediately upon receiving an assignment) and remain on site for the full day; - b.
+Present the Payroll Authorization Card to the principal or office manager and report the name of the absent teacher; - c.
+Review lesson plans for the day, if available.
+If no plans are available, determine areas currently being studied and the activities to be pursued; - d.
 Account for pupil attendance as prescribed by the school; - e.
 Conduct class and enforce rules in accordance with school and Board of Education policies; - f.
 Perform classroom and special duties as assigned.
 Such special duties may be assigned either during or outside normal conference periods; - g.
 Leave classroom in good order with a summary of the day's accomplishments; - h.
-Inform the principal or clerk when ready to leave the school at the completion of the assignment. - 10.0 Information: Substitutes shall be provided with the information needed to perform the duties of the position including, but not limited to, student attendance information, lesson plans, class roster, appropriate keys, seating chart(s), and security and emergency plans. - 11.0 Evaluations and Inadequate Service Reports: See Article X, Sections 7.0, 8.0 and 8.1.
+Inform the principal or clerk when ready to leave the school at the completion of the assignment. - 10.0 Information: Substitutes shall be provided with the information needed to perform the duties of the position including, but not limited to class grade level, subject matter, assignment address, general or special education assignment, student attendance information, lesson plans, class roster, appropriate keys, seating chart(s), IEP and 504 Plan information, and security and emergency plans.
+The school discipline policy shall also be provided upon request. - 11.0 Evaluations and Inadequate Service Reports: See Article X, Sections 7.0, 8.0 and 8.1.
 When a substitute receives an Inadequate Service Report at a school, either the principal or the substitute may request that the substitute not be assigned to that particular school in the future. - 11.1 An Inadequate Service Report shall not be considered for the purpose of disciplinary action after a period of four years from the date of issuance.
-However, the Report shall be retained by the District as required by law. - 12.0 Other Calling Lists: Separate calling lists shall be maintained for Development Centers and Children's Centers. - 13.0 Remote Telephone Call Forwarding Service: Additional telephone lines will be established for the North Service Area and South Area with remote call forwarding service to the Central Substitute Assignment Unit in order to minimize employee telephone charges. - 14.0 Reorganization/Redesign of the Substitute Unit: The UTLA Article XXX Substitute Committee shall be permitted to give input to the District prior to any reorganization or redesign of the Substitute Assignment Unit.
+However, the Report shall be retained by the District as required by law.